omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - used .iterator() and .exists() on applicable functions
 - changed update_youngest_scheduled_date to not fail if there is no option. instead sets to null
+- changed user_profile view to exclude workouts from future workouts if:
+        - the youngest_scheduled_date = date_workout_completed=today
+                - this shouldn't ever happen due to the update_youngest_scheduled_date function but just in case
+        - and exclude if youngest_scheduled_date is None/Null
+                - this is what should happen if the first statement was true in the update_youngest_date func

 Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
         - all foreignkey fields automatically have this, can remove it by db_index=False to save speed